Update 3/25/2020: The Park Hop is still a “go” – we all need nature! Please, follow CDC social distancing guidelines while you do the scavenger hunt.

 The Park Hop is a free, community-wide scavenger hunt through our parks and nature preserves.
 Jefferson County, Indiana is full of places for you to explore in nature.
 The Park Hop is a fun way for families (and kids of all ages) to get outside and have fun.

 From waterfalls to forests, and city parks to lakes, there’s something for everyone, right here in our backyard.
-(Scroll to the bottom for a map of the 20+ parks in the Park Hop.)
+(Scroll to the bottom for a map of the 20+ parks in the Park Hop and parking details.)

 When is the Park Hop?